-- a) All virement proposals must be completed on the appropriate documentation and forwarded to the relevant Finance Officer for checking and implementation. - b) All virements must be signed by the Director of the directorate within which the vote is allocated.
-(Section 79 MFMA) - c) Projected cash flows in the SDBIP should be adjusted in line with the virement. - d) All documentation must be in order and approved before any expenditure can be committed and incurred.
-(Section 79 MFMA)

-- e) No virements of funds across votes (directorates) will be accommodated during the year; unless within the adjustments budget. - f) All virementations must be motivated and need to be approved by the CFO or a delegated official after the Director of the department has recommended said transfer.
+- All virement proposals must be completed on the appropriate documentation and forwarded to the relevant Finance Officer for checking and implementation. - All virements must be signed by the Director of the directorate within which the vote is allocated.
+(Section 79 MFMA) - c) Projected cash flows in the SDBIP should be adjusted in line with the virement. - All documentation must be in order and approved before any expenditure can be committed and incurred.
+(Section 79 MFMA) - No virements of funds across votes (directorates) will be accommodated during the year; unless within the adjustments budget. - f) All virementations must be motivated and need to be approved by the CFO or a delegated official after the Director of the department has recommended said transfer.
 The latter requires that such application reaches the office of the CFO prior to incurring expenditure.
-No virementation will be entertained if found to facilitate the incurring of unauthorized expenditure. - g) No virementations will be considered after the February Adjustment budget facilitating fiscal dumping - h) No Capital virementation will be considered if the transferred amount is more than 20% of the Capital projects' budgeted amount. - i) Projects not having been committed in line with the approved SDBIP by the end of November, will be re-prioritized if the motivations regarding actual performance, are found to not be credible - j) A project/s that will not materialize for one or the other reason will only be considered via the adjustment budget envisaged with the consideration of the mid-year budget performance assessment. - k) No virementations after the closing of orders as stipulated in the financial protocol and/or formally communicated in line with the financial year-end preparation, will be considered unless in an absolute emergency that could reasonable not have been foreseen.
+No virementation will be entertained if found to facilitate the incurring of unauthorized expenditure.

+- g) Virements will only be considered for one month, in May, after the February Adjustment budget unless an absolute emergency that could not reasonably have been foreseen. - h) No Capital virementation will be considered if the transferred amount is more than 20% of the Capital projects' budgeted amount. - Projects not having been committed in line with the approved SDBIP by the end of November, will be re-prioritized if the motivations regarding actual performance, found to not be credible - j) A project/s that will not materialize for one or the other reason will only be considered via the adjustment budget envisaged with the consideration of the mid-year budget performance assessment. - k) No virementations after the closing of orders as stipulated in the financial protocol and/or formally communicated in line with the financial year-end preparation, will be considered unless in an absolute emergency that could reasonable not have been foreseen.

 8.3.
-Virement Restrictions
+Budget Implementation and monitoring policy

-In accordance with the mSCOA Regulations, municipalities are required to budget and transact in terms of a data string that consists of seven segments.
+"In accordance with the mSCOA Regulations, municipalities are required to budget and transact in terms of a data string that consists of seven segments.
 These segments include Project, Function, Item, Fund, Region, Costing and Municipal Standard Classification.

 When considering a virement for approval, the municipality shall consider all seven segments to ensure that the Virement Policy is being adhered to all times.

-Virements shall only be considered for approval, in accordance with the following:
+Virements shall only be considered for approval, in accordance with the following:"

-- a) No funds can be viremented between the different types of budgets (E.g. virements can only be made from basic capital to basic capital and operating to operating). - b) No virement may be made where it would result in over expenditure of a line item (section 32 MFMA). - c) No virement shall create new capital projects without the approval as contemplated or allowed by the adjustments budget process. - d) No virement that would result in an increase in the staff establishment will be allowed. - e) The budget savings from the following line items (necessary adjustments) may only be considered and transferred by the CFO - i.
-Salaries and allowances in case of an absolute emergency per notification to MM and duly motivated - ii.
-Depreciation - iii.
-Finance Charges (Interest on Loan) - iv.
-Appropriations - v.
-Contributions to Funds - vi.
-Administration Cost - vii.
-Municipal Services Consumption (Water, Electricity, Refuse and Sewerage) - viii.
-Internal charges - ix.
+- No funds can be viremented between the different types of budgets (E.g. virements can only be made from basic capital to basic capital and operating to operating).

+- No virement may be made where it would result in over expenditure of a line item (section 32 MFMA).

+- c) No virement shall create new capital projects without the approval as contemplated or allowed by the adjustments budget process.

+- d) No virement that would result in an increase in the staff establishment will be allowed.

+- e) The budget savings from the following line items (necessary adjustments) may only be considered and transferred by the CFO

+- Salaries and allowances in case of an absolute emergency per notification to MM and duly motivated

+- ii.
+Depreciation

+- iii.
+Finance Charges (Interest on Loan)

+- iv.
+Appropriations

+- v.
+Contributions to Funds

+- vi.
+Administration Cost

+- vii.
+Municipal Services Consumption (Water, Electricity, Refuse and Sewerage)

+- viii.
+Internal charges

+- ix.
 Bulk Purchases (Water and Electricity)

+- x.
+Agency Fees

+- f) Virements shall not be permitted to increase or decrease the following items and/or projects

+- Expenditure: Bulk Purchases